SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/customizing_interview.md

 When you have finished using the Weaver, download your package.
 This will put a .zip file in the Downloads folder on your computer.

-:::caution If you are using Safari on a Mac OS computer Safari, by default, will turn your downloaded package into a folder on your PC.
+:::warning If you are using Safari on a Mac OS computer Safari, by default, will turn your downloaded package into a folder on your PC.